hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 ## Install k6

-The k6 test engine is needed to run the tests.
+The k6 test engine ris needed to run the tests.
 Please follow the [official documentation](https://k6.io/docs/getting-started/installation/) to install k6.

 ## Run The Tests